 Even though restrictions have begun to ease, we are still some way away from a full return to school and work.
 Unfortunately, many of us are struggling with the side-effects of staying home, including loneliness and boredom.
-Some are coping through hobbies like painting, puzzles, or cooking and baking.
-But have you thought about starting a genealogy-focused project, like building your family tree, organising family photos or recording family stories and traditions?
+Some are coping through hobbies like painting, puzzles, cooking, and baking.
+But have you thought about starting a genealogy-focused project, like building your family tree, organising family photos, or recording family stories and traditions?

 Even though the National Museum of Bermuda (NMB), the Bermuda Archives, and the Bermuda National Library are closed at the moment, you can still work on your family tree, whether you’re just starting off, or picking up an ongoing project.

 Here are a few tips on how to get started and information on what resources are available online.